How to Choose a Good Bottle of Wine?

 The Principle of Complementarity

-Combine similar flavors to create harmony.
+Associate similar flavors to create harmony.

-A rich dish calls for a structured wine.
+A rich dish requires a structured wine.

-The Contrast Principle
+The Principle of Contrast

 Sometimes, opposition creates magic.